Torness nuclear power station

 Torness nuclear power station is a nuclear power station located approximately 30 mi east of Edinburgh at Torness Point near Dunbar in East Lothian, Scotland.
-It was the last of the United Kingdom's second generation nuclear power plants to be commissioned.
+It was the last of the United Kingdom's advanced gas-cooled reactors to be fully commissioned.
 Construction of this facility began in 1980 for the then South of Scotland Electricity Board (SSEB) and it was commissioned in 1988.
 It is a local landmark, highly visible from the A1 trunk road and East Coast Main Line railway.

-The power station is expected to be shut down in 2028, prior to defueling and then decommissioning.
+The power station is expected to be shut down in March 2030, prior to defuelling and then decommissioning.